mcuringa/think-js/spells-notes.md

 <aside data-line-number="61">

 All React Components _must_ define a `render()` method.
-This returns the string component that is rendered to the screen (or `null` if nothing is to be displayed.)
+This returns the JSX/string component that is rendered to the screen (or `null` if nothing is to be displayed.)
-Our render method is building an HTML table (with Boostrap css classes) that shows all of the spells that are active.
+Our render method is building an HTML table (with Bootstrap css classes) that shows all of the spells that are active.
 It defines `th()` as an internal function to map html `th` elements to an array of strings.
 This creates the table header.